David Dreier: Early career

 In 1978, Dreier ran for the United States House of Representatives at the age of 25.
 He challenged incumbent Democrat James Fredrick Lloyd, who had first won in a Republican-leaning district in 1974.
 Though unknown and living in Phillips Hall at Claremont McKenna College, Dreier lost by 54% to 46%, less than expected.

 In 1980, Dreier ran again and defeated Lloyd 52% to 45%, winning on the coattails of former California Governor Ronald Reagan's presidential election.
 Dreier was sworn into office as one of the youngest members of the House of Representatives in U.S. history.

-After the 1980 United States Census, his district was renumbered to the 33rd.
+After the 1980 United States census, his district was renumbered to the 33rd.
 Dreier defeated Congressman Wayne Grisham 57% to 43% in the Republican primary of 1982.
-Dreier became the first person ever to defeat two incumbent members of Congress in back to back elections.
+Dreier became the first person to defeat two incumbent members of Congress in back to back elections.
 He won the 1982 general election with 65% of the vote.
 He won re-election every two years after that with at least 57% of the vote until his 2004 re-election.
-His district was renumbered to the 28th after the 1990 United States Census and to the 26th district after the 2000 United States Census.
+His district was renumbered to the 28th after the 1990 United States census and to the 26th district after the 2000 United States census.